GabrielRozendo/ChuckNorris_Flutter/README.md

 # Chuck Norris Quotes

+Mobile Engineer - Code challen

-It is a tech challenge interview for Mobile Enginieer as iOS or Android native.
+It is a tech challenge interview for Mobile Engineer as iOS or Android native.
-I've decided to do it in Flutter (this repo) and later also in iOS + Android (in this moment I dont know almost nothing!)
+I've decided to do it in Flutter (this repo) and later also in [iOS](https://github.com/GabrielRozendo/ChuckNorris_iOS) and Android (in this moment I dont know almost nothing about Kotlin!)

-The description about the challenge is [challenge.md](https://github.com/GabrielRozendo/ChuckNorris_Flutter/challenge/challenge.md)
+The description about the challenge is in [challenge.md](challenge/challenge.md)

-TODO:
+## TODO

-[ ] Finalyze it
+- [ ] Finalyze it
-[ ] Update this readme with approach solution
+- [ ] Update this readme with approach solution

 ## Theme